A pool table is a perfect addition to any game room. But do you need to spend a lot of money to get the best pool table available?

 - Its veneer covered beam between the legs can be damaged and may not be as effective for support as the manufacturer intended

 Its classic, stylish design is perfectly suited to add a sense of class to any room.
-This is one for the connoisseurs!
+This is one for the avid but price conscious billiard player.

 - Includes only premium materials that are largely locally sourced from the United States;